Amon-Ra St. Brown Player Prop Bets for NFL Week 18 | Detroit vs. Green Bay 1/9/2022

 Matchup vs. Green Bay

-- St.Brown had 18 receiving yards in one career matchup against the Packers, 51.5 fewer than his receiving yards prop bet over/under for Sunday's game (69.5).
+- In his one matchup against the Packers, St.Brown's 18 receiving yards total is 52.5 less than his over/under for Sunday's game (70.5).

 - St.Brown did not have a touchdown catch in that contest against the Packers.

-- The 231.8 passing yards the Packers give up per game makes them the NFL's 11th-ranked pass defense this season.
+- The Packers are allowing 231.8 passing yards per game this year, the NFL's 11th-ranked pass defense.

-- The Packers have given up 28 passing TDs this year (1.8 per game), ranking them 24th among NFL defenses.
+- The Packers have surrendered 28 touchdowns through the air (1.8 per game).
+They are 24th in the league in that category.

 Recent Performances

-- In last week's matchup with the Seahawks, St.Brown reeled in eight passes for 111 yards and scored one touchdown while being targeted 11 times.
+- In last week's outing against the Seahawks, St.Brown was targeted 11 times, totaling 111 yards on eight receptions while scoring one touchdown.

-- St.Brown has chipped in with 25 grabs for 292 yards and three touchdowns over his last three outings.
-He was targeted 33 times and averaged 97.3 receiving yards per game.
+- St.Brown's stat line during his last three games includes 25 grabs for 292 yards and three touchdowns.
+He averaged 97.3 yards per game, and was targeted 33 times.

 St.Brown's Detroit Teammates